sansairama/react_course/assignment3/readme.md

 - JSX is not a package its a javascript syntax extension.Hence can be used directly no need of any package manager like babel to install.

 - Functional components <br/>
   Functional components are nothing but javascript functions returning react elements.
-JSX is a react element(behind the scenes).
+JSX is a react element(behind the scenes). </br?
- Functional components names always starts with a capital letter.Its a normal convention and a good practice.
+ Functional components names always starts with a capital letter.Its a normal convention and a good practice.</br>
- Functional components are rendered using angular brackets.
+ Functional components are rendered using angular brackets.</br>

 - To use a react element inside functional component use {} and element name,as simple as that e.g. {header}.
 For more eg. see assignment 3 code.
 - To use a functional component inside functional componenet you have to use {} and function name with () inside it(e.g. {Header()} or simple use angular brackets(eg. <Header/>).